LocalGroup-VLALegacy/ReductionPipeline/README.md

 Additional support for continuum-only L-band data, or other VLA bands, may be added in the future.

+# Calling the pipeline scripts

+The scripts to run the pipeline steps are designed to be run from the command line:

+    >>> casa --pipeline -c script.py args

+The command line arguments for the scripts are:

+MS import and continuum/lines split with `ms_split.py`

+    >>> casa --pipeline -c ms_split.py SDM_name Split_Type Reindex_SPW_numbers

+`Split_Type` accepts `all`, `continuum`, or `lines` (see [split_ms](https://github.com/LocalGroup-VLALegacy/ReductionPipeline/blob/main/lband_pipeline/ms_split_tools.py#L157)). `Reindex_SPW_numbers` is a boolean flag that accepts True/False and is passed to [mstransform](https://casadocs.readthedocs.io/en/stable/api/tt/casatasks.manipulation.mstransform.html?highlight=mstransform#reindex) to keep the original SPW numbering after splitting.

+The continuum and line pipeline scripts use the same command line args:

+    >>> casa --pipeline -c continuum_pipeline.py MS_name
+    >>> casa --pipeline -c line_pipeline.py MS_name

+The pipeline scripts should be run in the same directory as the split MS output of `ms_split.py` that, by default, will be the name of the parent directory with "_continuum" or "_speclines" appended to the end.
+For example, if the SDM is in the `M33_track` folder, the split MS will be in the `M33_track_continuum` and `M33_track_speclines` folders.

 # Legacy code (mostly HI)

 M33 projects: https://github.com/e-koch/VLA_Lband